yezkez10/tp/docs/DeveloperGuide.md

 1. New patient visits the clinic
 2. Patient is not in ClinicRecords
 3. Clinic staff adds this new patient into the ClinicRecords
-4. ClinicRecords shows a confirmation message
+4. ClinicAssistant shows a confirmation message

     Use case ends.